Ayoor/Ayoor/README.md

 - 👋 Hi, I’m @Ayoor
 - 👀 I’m interested in ...
-HTML5, CSS3, JAVASCRIPT, JQUERY, BOOTSTRAP,JAVA,Android
+Flutter, Dart, UI/UX Design, Cross-Platform Mobile Development
 - 🌱 I’m currently learning ...
-Wordpress
+Advanced Flutter techniques and Firebase integration
 - 💞️ I’m looking to collaborate on ...
-Web Development Projects, also on Mobile Apps Development
+Flutter app development projects and open-source contributions
 - 📫 How to reach me ...
-Twitter: @ay00r Email:gbengajohn4god@gmail.com
+Twitter: @ay00r Email: gbengajohn4god@gmail.com

 <!---
 Ayoor/Ayoor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.